Well. So.

 Yeah, yeah, I know, many if not most wizards today may consider the Hallows questers a bunch of complete loons, but no one considers them Johnny-come-latelies.
 If the boy was connected to one of those families, he was “old blood”, even after a name change, and managing to misplace his heritage.

 It also took him some years of research before he finally had to give up and admit that his father had probably not been a wizard; before he finally turned to his despised mother’s family and managed to get a line on Marvolo Gaunt.
-After encountering Morfin, I doubt that he would have broadcasted that whopping disappointment to his schoolmates, either.
+After encountering Morfin, I doubt that he would have broadcasted the whopping disappointment of that connection to his schoolmates, either.
 Although in view of the age of the family name, he might possibly have admitted the connection.

 And there certainly was nothing about his magic, his control of it, or his skills to have given anyone a clue that he was anything other than the purest of the pure.
 Unless his observers were aware of the fact that from Merlin on, the real magical prodigies usually tend to be those of mixed heritage.
 And I suspect that the most die-hard pureblood families do not like to admit that.
 They certainly do not teach the knowledge of that little peculiarity to their children.